 1. Watch your PC and phone posture.
 What is your posture like when you use your computer?
 Do you have a desktop or laptop?
 These are very serious considerations when it comes to neck and/or shoulder pain.
-If you’re using a desktop, make sure your screen is in alignment with your eyes, thereby avoiding forward head movements and incorrect posture which could lead to pain.
+If you’re using a desktop, make sure your screen is in alignment with your eyes, thereby avoiding forward head movements and incorrect posture which could lead to pain or knots in your shoulder and neck.
 If, on the other hand, you’re using a laptop, avoid lying down when you’re typing or watching Netflix.
 This particular posture forces your head forward, thereby placing immense pressure on your neck muscles as they are pushed into an unnatural position.
 Rather, use a desk if you can.
 And try to limit the time you sit in front of your PC to chunks of around 20 minutes.
 In addition, make sure that your phone posture is monitored.
 Never stoop, and always try to keep your phone at eye level with your neck and spine aligned.
 Always stretch after using technologies like these for long durations of time.

 2. Sleeping habits.
 The way you sleep often directly affects the muscles in your shoulders and neck.
 Incorrect sleeping habits are one of the biggest culprits in shoulder and neck pain.
 Sleeping with too many pillows places stress on your neck muscles and actually puts your back and neck out of alignment, causing pain.
 Try sleeping with a pillow that evenly aligns your spine with your neck.
 It may take some getting used to, but it’s worth it.
 Also, sleeping on your side with a pillow between your knees is incredibly effective for relieving neck and shoulder pain.
 Why?
 Because stress is no longer placed on those two areas, and the weight of the body is evenly distributed along the spine and legs.
 Try doing this and we’re sure you’ll see fantastic changes.